Practice-Based Research in Screendance

 paramenoume (we remain) is a mixed reality dance film that offers a queer counter-narrative to the mythology of the sirens.
 The work reclaims and retells from the misunderstood (and oft-mistranslated) creatures point of view, suggesting the sirens honeyed words, sharp talons, and sharper tongues are not in service of gratuitous violence but in defense of a queer matriarchal utopia.
 By decentering the invader from the classic tale, the film uses movement, text, and creative visualizations to redefine their relationship to the outsider, each other, and themselves.
 It is a reclamation, an inside peak, and an allegory for the fight, safety, prosperity of queer/trans/femme communities.
 In the words of scholar Jeffrey Jerome Cohen, "The monster dwells at the gates of difference [...] the monster polices the borders of the possible" and the creatures of paramenoume attempt to bathe luxuriously and fiercely in that liminal space.

-This body of work examines screendance as a site of practice-based research, investigating how digital mediation reshapes choreographic authorship, embodiment, and viewer perception across evolving technological contexts.
-The research spans two projects—Danse Macabre (2016) and paramenoume (we remain) (2025)—that together articulate a longitudinal inquiry into how movement is translated, transformed, and re-authored through screen-based and mixed-reality systems.
+These works examine screendance as a site of practice-based research, investigating how digital mediation reshapes embodiment and viewer perception across evolving technological contexts.
+Developed through a broader practice spanning cinematic, documentary, archival, and motion capture based projects, the research is represented here by two anchor works—Danse Macabre (2016) and paramenoume (we remain) (2025)—which frame a longer-term inquiry into collaborative and mediated authorship, embodiment, and meaning in screen-based contexts.

-Together, these works frame screendance as a research methodology rather than a genre, demonstrating how evolving media tools—from motion capture and animation to mixed reality cinematography—enable sustained inquiry into embodiment, authorship, and the politics of representation.
+Together, these works frame screendance as a research methodology rather than a genre, demonstrating how evolving media tools enable sustained inquiry into embodiment, authorship, and the politics of representation across screen-based and mixed-reality contexts.
 This research contributes to dance and media education by modeling screendance as a rigorous site of artistic investigation, collaborative practice, and technological experimentation.

 Methods